 HOW DO I START LOCUMING?

 A reputable locum agency can quickly identify locums with great prospects, and will have a large client base collectively requiring locums in high volume across the regions.
-Team Locum currently specialises in pharmacy and optometry, and is additionally moving into new areas, so feel free to get in touch, or keep an eye on the Blog Homepage and the Website Homepage for the latest news.
+Team Locum specialises in pharmacy, optometry, GP’s, nursing and care, so as both an optometry locum agency and a pharmacy agency with many more divisions, feel free to get in touch, or keep an eye on the Blog Homepage and the Website Homepage for the latest news.